 Stages of Periodontal Disease

-Periodontal disease (or gum disease) is a serious and chronic infection of the gum tissue that can result in the breakdown of the tissue as well as the deterioration of bone that surrounds and supports your teeth.
-This infection process begins when bacteria and plaque form a sticky bio film on your teeth and causes inflammation of the gum tissue.
-Periodontal disease will continue to progress if this is not resolved by maintaining proper dental care and hygiene.
+Periodontal disease (or commonly called gum disease) is a very serious and chronic dental infection of the periodontal tissues that can result in the breakdown of the tissue as well as the loss of bone that surrounds and supports your teeth.
+This dental infection disease begins when bacteria and plaque form a sticky bio film on your teeth and causes inflammation of the periodontal tissue.
+Periodontal disease will continue a downward progression if this is not resolved by maintaining proper dental care and hygiene.
 Periodontal disease is the leading cause of tooth loss in adults.
-Studies show that somewhere between 75% and 95% of all adults are suffering some stage of periodontal disease.
+Scientific studies show that somewhere between 75% and 95% of all adults are suffering from some stage of periodontal disease.

-Periodontal disease and dental decay (cavities) are caused by different types of bacteria, and are considered to be two different conditions, however, you can suffer from both issues.
+Periodontal disease and tooth decay (cavities) are caused by different types of bacteria, and are considered to be two separate and distinct conditions, however, you can suffer from both issues.
 Poor oral hygiene promotes the risk of both cavities and periodontal disease.
-Swollen and receding gums open up the more vulnerable areas of the tooth…The root areas, which, are not protected by enamel and can break down quickly to form root cavities.
-On the flip side, In patients with significant decay, the broken down teeth allow for food trap areas which keep gum tissue chronically inflamed.
+Swollen and receding gums open up the more vulnerable areas of the tooth…The root areas, which, are not protected by enamel and can break down quickly to form root decay.
+On the flip side, in patients with significant tooth decay, the broken down teeth allow for food trap areas which keep periodontal tissue chronically inflamed.

-The first stage of periodontal disease is gingivitis (or simply inflammation of the gum tissues).
+The earliest stage of periodontal disease is gingivitis (or simply inflammation of the gum tissues).
 This is the most mild form of periodontal disease.
 Symptoms include red, swollen (or puffy) and inflamed gums due to plaque-bacteria build-up.
 The gums may also bleed easily during brushing or eating of hard foods.
 During the earliest of stages the periodontal disease process it can be reversed thru proper brushing, flossing and professional dental care to remove the excess bacterial plaque.
 If the required oral hygiene does not occur, the periodontal disease then progresses to the next stage.
 The majority of people with this early form of periodontal disease, do not even know a dental problem exists.
-This is a crucial period for the patient, as the condition can be reversed (since the bone and connective tissue that hold the teeth in place have not yet been affected) at this point if it is recognized and properly treated.
-Gingivitis is commonly seen during puberty, pregnancy, times of high stress, and menopause, as hormones can make you more prone to inflammation.
-As for the rest of the population, poor hygiene is generally the most common cause, followed by medication and certain medical conditions.
+This is a crucial period for the patient, as the condition can be reversed (since the bone and connective tissue that hold the teeth in place have not yet been adversely affected) at this point if it is recognized, diagnosed, and properly treated by a dental professional.
+Gingivitis is commonly seen during puberty, pregnancy, times of high stress, and menopause, as raging hormones can make you more prone to inflammation.
+As for the rest of the population, poor dental hygiene is generally the most common cause, followed by medication and certain medical conditions.

 How Do I Know If I Have Periodontal Disease?

 Periodontal disease can happen to a person of any age.
 It is most common among adults.
-Remember if periodontal disease is detected in its earliest stages it can be reversed so it’s important to see your dentist if you notice any of the following symptoms:
+Remember, if periodontal disease is detected in its earliest stages it can be reversed so it is important to see your dentist right away if you notice any of the following symptoms:

 -Gums that are red, puffy or inflamed, or tender.